xames3/smart/docs/source/explained/docker/index.rst

 Yet another reason why Docker is so popular among developers...

-.. _one-week-in:
+.. _one-week-in-a-recap:

 -------------------------------------------------------------------------------
-One week in
+One week in...
+A recap
 -------------------------------------------------------------------------------

 By now, I was a week into using Docker, and I was totally hooked!
 I had a basic